yusacetin/xfwaita/README.md

 ### Installation

-Run `install.sh` in the project directory, then select 'Xfwaita-dark' from XFCE window manager settings under the style tab.
+Run `build.sh` to generate the build files followed by `install.sh` to copy them to your local themes folder, then select 'Xfwaita-dark' from XFCE window manager settings under the style tab.

 ### Uninstallation